 PetroMaroc entered Morocco in 2007 with the acquisition of minority interests in two permits in the Tarfaya and Zag areas in southern Morocco.
 Subsequently, the Company acquired interests in two offshore blocks, Sidi Moussa and Foum Draa.
 In 2011, PetroMaroc entered into a farmout agreement in the Sidi Moktar exploration licence with Maghreb Petroleum Exploration (MPE) to earn a 50 percent working interest in some 2,683 square kilometres in the Essaouira Basin.

-To date, PetroMaroc has invested $50 million in Morocco on exploration, composed of geological, geophysical, drilling and evaluation work that has resulted in the potential discovery of significant quantities of natural gas in the Kechoula structure covering more than 50 square kilometres in the Sidi Moktar licence.
-PetroMaroc is strategically positioned to concentrate its efforts and capital resources on the Sidi Moktar licences, where the Company, as operator, drilled two exploration wells (Q4 2013, Q2 2014) which confirmed the commercial resource potential of this region.
+PetroMaroc invested US$35 million in the Sidi Moktar exploration licence on exploration, composed of geological, geophysical, drilling and evaluation work resulting in the potential discovery of significant quantities of natural gas in the Kechoula structure which covers more than 50 square kilometres.
+The Company, as operator, drilled two exploration wells (Q4 2013, Q2 2014) which confirmed the commercial resource potential of this region.

 In March 2016, the Company announced the signature of a binding sale and purchase agreement with Sound Energy plc (“Sound Energy”), where, pursuant to the sale & purchase agreement, Sound Energy will acquire PetroMaroc’s 50% working interest in the Sidi Moktar Licenses in consideration for (i) issuance to PetroMaroc of 21,258,008 ordinary shares in the capital of Sound Energy; and (ii) granting to PetroMaroc of (a) a 10% net profit interest in any future cash flows from the Kechoula structure within the Sidi Moktar Licences; and (b) a 5% net profit interest in any future cash flows from structures within the Sidi Moktar Licences other than the Kechoula structure.